Solved : This device cannot start. (code 10) network adapter, realtek high definition audio or usb to serial

 Fix This device cannot start. (code 10)

 If you are getting This device cannot start. (code 10) error while plugging a USB device then first make sure the USB device is not defective and connected properly.
-Also try to connect the device with different USB port available on your Desktop/Laptop.
-If possible plug this USB device into another computer to check and make sure whether its working properly or not.
+Also, try to connect the device with different USB ports available on your Desktop/Laptop.
+If possible plug this USB device into another computer to check and make sure whether it’s working properly or not.

 Update Drivers in Device Manager

-As discussed this problem is mostly related to device driver lets update the problematic device drivers to fix error 10 issues.
-If updating the Drivers does not work you will need to move on to the next solution which involves completely uninstalling and reinstalling the Drivers.
+As discussed this problem is mostly related to the device drivers lets update the problematic device drivers to fix error 10 issues.
+If updating the drivers does not work you will need to move on to the next solution which involves completely uninstalling and reinstalling the Drivers.